ornladios/ADIOS2/docs/user_guide/source/components/adios.rst

 .. caution::

-   Running with the default debug mode (turned on) is highly recommended as it performs additional exception checks that the user can fix in case of an error or ill-formed object (std::invalid_argument).
+   Running with the default debug mode (turned on) is highly recommended as it performs additional exception checks that the user can fix in case of an error or ill-formed object (``std::invalid_argument``).
    Turning the debug mode option off should be used with caution, when the user inputs to the resulting workflow is stable.

 .. note::

-   Unexpected system failures and runtime errors are always checked by throwing std::runtime_error.
+   Unexpected system failures and runtime errors are always checked by throwing ``std::runtime_error``.
    Keep in mind that Segmentation Faults are NOT runtime exceptions.
 We try to keep user interactions as friendly as possible, please report any bugs on github: https://github.com/ornladios/ADIOS2/issues

-`adios2::ADIOS` objects can be created in MPI and non-MPI (serial) mode.
+``adios2::ADIOS`` objects can be created in MPI and non-MPI (serial) mode.
 Optionally, a runtime configuration file can be passed to the constructor indicating the full file path, name and extension.
 Thus resulting in:

 **Constructors for MPI applications**